 If the answer is “Yes” or “Yes, in part”, please provide details, describe the measures and provide examples and cases of their successful implementation.

-ooperation and coordination on firearms (art.
-12 and 13 of the Firearms Protocol)
+[Information, cooperation and coordination on firearms (art.
+(DELETE: Japan; RETAIN: Mexico, EU, US)] 13 of the Firearms Protocol)

 Has your country designated a national body or a single point of contact pursuant to art.
 13 para.
 2 of the Firearms Protocol, to act as liaison between your country and other States Parties on matters relating to this Protocol?